As heart disease is the number one killer in the Western world, fish oil pills have become increasingly popular.

 - ALA (alpha-linolenic acid)

-Omega 3 fatty acids benefit the heart of healthy people, and those at high risk of -- or who
+Omega 3 fatty acids benefit the heart of healthy people, and those at high risk of — or who have — cardiovascular disease.

 Fish Oil Tablets & Fish Oil Pills Precautions